diego-chacon16/web-keyword-detection/README.md

 ## Practicalities

 + How to handle this large amount of data?
+A: Using data generators to load the samples disk.
+Given its size, it is also possible to load the data into memory.
 + What decisions were made for feature engineering and why?
+A: Most of the efforts were spent pre-processing the data.
+Steps like removing punctuation, multiple white spaces, numbers, etc.
 + What models were used?
 Why did I choose to use those models?
 + How were the results validated?